 If you’re not a surfer, you can still enjoy the beautiful black sand beach.
 Take a walk along the coast, go for a swim, or just relax and take in the view.
 There are also several cafes and restaurants in the area, so you can grab a bite to eat or a coffee while you’re here.

-Piha Beach is easily reached from Auckland, so even if you don’t have a car you can go on a tour to Piha Beach.
+Piha Beach is easily reached from Auckland – whether you rent a car in Auckland or if you don’t have a car you can go on a tour to Piha Beach.
 This particular tour is great because not only does it provide transport from your hotel in Auckland to Piha Beach, but it also includes a guided rainforest walk and a small group.
 The tour lasts about 5 hours and includes an afternoon stroll on Piha Beach, a visit to the Arataki Center, and pickup and drop-off from your hotel in Auckland.
-This tour starts $172 NZD per person and can be booked online in advance.
+This tour starts at $172 NZD per person and can be booked online in advance.

 Where to stay near Piha Beach: